-From a leadership perspective, there’s a real thirst for increasing accountability.
-Leaders have recently asked me various questions that linger over the concept of building team accountability to help them achieve their strategic plans while creating high-performing teams:
+From a leadership perspective, there’s a real thirst for increasing leadership accountability.
+Executives have recently asked me various questions that linger over the concept of building team accountability to help them achieve their strategic plans while creating high-performing teams:

 “What else can I do to get people to do what we need them to do?”

 “How can I hold a team member to be held accountable and still be seen as a good leader?”

 "How do I balance leadership accountability and personal accountability when building a team of engaged employees?"

 "Creating a culture of accountability is hard, how do I provide constructive feedback without being the bad guy?"